 These are reactive measures driven by pain that a proactive KRI would have flagged earlier.
 Measure this quarterly.
 If more than 30% of your critical items are single-sourced, your supply chain has a structural vulnerability that no amount of inventory buffering can fully address.

 KRI 6: Geographic Concentration Index.
+This is one of the Supply Chain Key Risk Indicators Examples that has gained the most prominence in the 2026 tariff environment.
 If 60% of your critical spend flows through a single country or region, you are exposed to every risk that region faces: tariffs, natural disasters, political instability, infrastructure failures, and regulatory changes.

 McKinsey’s 2025 data shows that supply chains with a U.S. connection were most likely to feel tariff impacts, with 70% of respondents reporting greater effects on U.S. customer demand than elsewhere.